 This Collection Development statement supports the Library in its mission and defines the purpose and objectives of the Libraries and Central Library collections, and it gives direction to their growth and development.

 The Library is a forum for all points of view on current and historical issues and adheres to the principles of intellectual freedom as expressed in the Library Bill of Rights and contained within the Freedom to Read and Freedom to View Principles adopted by the American Library Association or ALA.
-It is the goal of the Queens Library to make available to its customers materials that reflect the diverse, multiethnic and multilingual communities served by its Libraries and Central Library collections.
+It is the goal of the Queens Public Library to make available to its customers materials that reflect the diverse, multiethnic, and multilingual communities served by its Libraries and Central Library collections.

 The Library opposes any attempts by individuals or groups of individuals to censor materials selected for its Community Libraries and Central Library collections.
 Further, the Library's decision to acquire or remove materials from its collections will not be determined by partisan or doctrinal points of view.
 It is the Library's goal to offer the widest diversity of views and expressions, including those which may be unorthodox or unpopular with the majority or controversial in nature.
 The Library's decision to acquire material does not constitute endorsement of the material's content.
 Customers are free to challenge the presence of material in any collection and may request in writing reconsideration of the appropriateness of the item in question.
-The Library does not support or subscribe to any system of industry coding, rating or labeling.
+The Library does not support or subscribe to any system of industry coding, rating, or labeling.

-The Library provides free access to all materials, in print, non-print and electronic formats, to all customers who are free to select or reject any item for their personal use.
+The Library provides free access to all materials, in print, non-print, and electronic formats, to all customers who are free to select or reject any item for their personal use.
 Children are permitted access to viewing and borrowing material in the adult collections with parental consent.
 Responsibility for a child's use of library materials, regardless of format or content, lies with the parent or guardian, not the Library.

 Print and Audio Visual Media

 The Library provides customers with access to the Internet and other electronic resources and supports the American Library Association's doctrine on Access to Electronic Information, Services, and Networks.
 The Internet is a global electronic network that provides dynamic resources and facilitates communication.
-Because Library staff cannot control access points that often change rapidly and unpredictably, customers are responsible for the choice of sites accessed (see Queens Library's Public Use of the Internet Statement and Copyright & Disclaimer Statement).
+Because Library staff cannot control access points that often change rapidly and unpredictably, customers are responsible for the choice of sites accessed (see Queens Public Library's Public Use of the Internet Statement and Copyright & Disclaimer Statement).

-In addition to examining materials that come to the Library through publisher and vendor approval and Greenaway plans, the following are among the review sources regularly consulted as part of the material selection process: Kirkus, Publishers's Weekly, Library Journal, School Library Journal, New York Times Book Review, Multimedia World, Multicultural Review, Black Books Bulletin, Quarterly Black Review, the Lambda Book Report, Choice, World Literature Today, Video Source Book, Video Librarians, Stereo Review and sources available through the Internet.
+In addition to examining materials that come to the Library through publisher and vendor approval and Greenaway plans, the following are among the review sources regularly consulted as part of the material selection process: Kirkus, Publishers Weekly, Library Journal, School Library Journal, New York Times Book Review, Multimedia World, Multicultural Review, Black Books Bulletin, Quarterly Black Review, the Lambda Book Report, Choice, World Literature Today, Video Source Book, Video Librarians, Stereo Review, and sources available through the Internet.

-General criteria for selecting material include importance of subject matter, timeliness of the material, permanent value of material as a standard work, prominence of the author, critical reception, suitability of subject and style for intended audience, customer interest.
+General criteria for selecting material include importance of subject matter, timeliness of the material, permanent value of material as a standard work, prominence of the author, critical reception, suitability of subject and style for intended audience, and customer interest.
 Selection criteria for electronic resources additionally include: ease of access, hardware requirements, comparison of content with other available formats, licensing requirements, networking capabilities, and staff training and customer assistance requirements.

 Languages Other Than English

-Although the Library primarily collects materials in the English language, in order to address the ethno-linguistic needs of its diverse population, print and non-print collections are maintained in languages other than English which reflect local community needs.
+Although the Library primarily collects materials in the English language, in order to address the ethno-linguistic needs of its diverse population, print and non-print collections are maintained in languages other than English that reflect local community needs.
 These general interest collections, which are under the responsibility of the New Americans Program, are tailored to meet the needs of immigrants.
-They are intended to guarantee equity of access to the Borough's diverse population and are integral parts of branch libraries collections.
+They are intended to guarantee equity of access to the Borough's diverse population and are integral parts of branch libraries' collections.
 The materials are further intended to assist in the acculturation process and to help maintain a connection to native languages and cultures.
 As the need arises, structured collection development programs are undertaken for specific languages.

-The Black Heritage Reference Collection is housed in the Langston Hughes Community Library and Cultural Center and exists to document the African American experience, to preserve Black culture and heritage, and to promote and support the study of Black History and culture.
-The collection consists of books, films, videos, doctoral dissertations, periodicals, pamphlets, compact discs, phonograph records, audio cassettes, posters, artifacts,and letters.
+The Black Heritage Reference Collection is housed in the Langston Hughes Community Library and Cultural Center and exists to document the African-American experience, to preserve Black culture and heritage, and to promote and support the study of Black history and culture.
+The collection consists of books, films, videos, doctoral dissertations, periodicals, pamphlets, compact discs, phonograph records, audio cassettes, posters, artifacts, and letters.

 Film and Video

 All material presented to the Library as gifts is subject to the same scrutiny and review as that purchased.
 The Library reserves the right to dispose of gifts as it deems appropriate.
-Material received as gifts may be included in collections, used in book sales or discarded.
+Material received as gifts may be included in collections, used in book sales, or discarded.